IBM-Bluemix-Docs/compare-and-comply/deploy.md

 ## Completing the deployment
 {: #deploy}

-Perform the following steps to complete the {{site.data.keyword.cnc_short}} deployment:
+Perform the following steps to complete the Compare and Comply deployment:

 ### Step 1: Grant Docker access
 {: #step1}